A welcome from the Governing Body of St Peter in Eastgate Church of England (controlled) Infant School.

 In carrying out our work as a Governing Body, at the heart of what we do are the school’s Kingdom Values of: Friendship, Respect, Responsibility, Courage, Trust, Forgiveness

 What do governors do?

+As school governors, we provide strategic leadership and accountability within the school.
 Governors appoint the head teacher; hold the main responsibility for finance in the school and work with the head teacher to make the decisions about balancing financial resources.